Skip to main content

 3. ‘Integrity’

 Small Village Therapy requires a high level of integrity given the sensitive situations we find ourselves in whilst providing mental health support and, or, advocating on behalf of our clients and patients.
-When decisions need to be made, those decisions are made in collaboration with clients and patients and where a client or patient forms a different view from that which is suggested, we will always follow those views, unless we believe it to not be in the best interest of the client or patient.
+When decisions need to be made, those decisions are made in collaboration with clients and patients and where a client or patient forms a different view from that which is suggested, we will always follow those views, unless we believe it to not be in the best interest of the client or patient, at which time we will discuss potential alternate specialists to assist in either providing mental health support and/or advocacy.

 4. Progress and Ethical Responsibility’